 Didn’t find what you’re looking for on this list?
 Download a more extensive list here.

 *University of Western States does not endorse any of these properties or housing resources.

 Think you found a winner?
 Get property and area data, including utility cost, school district information, nearby parks, crime rates and noise levels at www.portlandmaps.com.

 Find a Roommate

 No car?
 No problem.
 “Go green” (it’s the Portland way) and take public transportation to class – you’ll save money.
-UWS provides free public transportation passes to students who choose that option.
+UWS provides reduced cost public transportation passes to students who choose that option.
 UWS students, staff and faculty are all encouraged to bus, train, bike, hike, skateboard or roller-skate to the university.
 Get some fresh air and exercise by replacing your daily car-commute with something a little more fun.

-The #23 and #77 bus lines drop off just blocks from campus.
-Bus lines #22 and #71 are an easy biking distance from campus.
-Check out Portland TriMet for more information on public transportation.
+The #23 and #77 bus lines drop off just blocks from the off-site anatomy lab.
+Bus lines #22 and #71 are an easy biking distance from the off-site anatomy lab.